the-events-calendar/gigpress/readme.txt

 * Fixed various issues in the countries list
 * Display of the Country column can now be disabled
 * Added element IDs to the header row of each tour in shows table (eg. #tour-2)
-* Updated Options page to reflect new features
+* Updated Options page to refelect new features
 * Added a `<link>` element to each item in the RSS feed, linked to the page set on the options page

 = 1.1.1 =